Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-Directions: Combine the apple juice and banana in a blender.
-Add remaining ingredients, and blend until smooth.
-Serves two.
+Instructions: Combine all ingredients in a blender and blend until smooth.
+Serves one or two.

-• 1 cup milk (hemp almond, rice or organic 1% cow’s milk)
+• 1 cup milk (almond, coconut, or organic cow’s milk)

 • 1 frozen banana, slightly thawed